-Rudi is the Data Manager of Seagrass-Watch and a Research Officer with James Cook University.
-Rudi has over 15 years' experience in seagrass related research and monitoring.
+Rudi is the Data Manager of Seagrass-Watch and a Researcher at James Cook University.
+Rudi has over 20 years' experience in seagrass related research and monitoring.
 He is also a core member of Seagrass-Watch HQ, and ensures data submitted is managed and QA/QC protocols applied.
 He is also responsible for maintenance of the Seagrass-Watch website and assists with training workshops.